 Follow these best practices to minimize the risk of gift card fraud:

 Rather than keeping gift cards openly accessible on the store floor, display gift cards behind the counter or under video surveillance.
 Keep the area clean and organized.

 With all your gift cards in one area, you should be able to review the packaging carefully.
 Check for opened packages or bent cardstock packaging.

 Train your employees to follow a detailed gift card policy.

-- Only apply gift cards which are present.
-(Do not accept numbers written down or memorized or photographed copies.)
+- Only apply gift cards that are present.
+(Do not accept numbers written down or memorized, or photographed copies.)

 - Require receipts and ID for the return of gift cards.

-- If a customer brings back a gift card with a zero balance, double check the cashier who rang the sale.
-Look for patterns of employee abuse.
+- If a customer brings back a gift card because it has a zero balance, check transaction records for the cashier who rang the sale.

 A thorough retail loss prevention program can help you prevent gift card fraud and other types of internal and external loss.

 Jim Close is the National Account Manager at DIGIOP.
 He previously served as DIGIOP’s Loss Prevention Manager.